-This job internal status Means that Maps to

-Arriving The job is ready for processing; no predecessors were defined. А

-Complete The job has completed С

-This job internal status Means that Maps to Deleted The job has been deleted from the plan D Error The job has ended-in-error. Е Interrupted The job is interrupted. Ι Ready The job is ready for processing; all predecessors are complete.
+This job internal status Means that Maps to Arriving The job is ready for processing; no predecessors were defined.
+A Complete The job has completed С Deleted The job has been deleted from the plan D Error The job has ended-in-error. Е Interrupted The job is interrupted.
+I Ready The job is ready for processing; all predecessors are complete.
 R Started The job has started S Undefined The job status is being evaluated.
 U Waiting The job is waiting for a predecessor to complete.
 W Ready - non-reporting workstation Ready - At least one predecessor is defined on a nonreporting workstation; all predecessors are complete.
 Suppressed by Condition The condition dependencies associated to its predecessors are not satisfied.
 X z/OS job status mapping